 - Practice both upper and lower case letters before combining letters and putting words together.
 It may take a few tries to master the correct strokes.
 Keep going until you feel good about how your letters are looking.

 - Put it all together.
 Attempt a few familiar phrases to get the ball rolling.
 A simple “Happy Birthday” or “Thank You” can work.
 Even if it’s not perfect, your friends will be impressed by your effort and the unexpected personal touch.

 How Can You Combine Cursive Fonts With Other Types of Fonts?

 Do you think you have what it takes to create a cool design using cursive fonts?
-Let PicsArt help you design the lockup of your dreams!
-Follow the step-by-step instructions below to learn how to use PicsArt’s extensive editing tools to get started.
-Check out Free-to-Edit images tagged #cursive to explore thousands of images, stickers, and gifs created by the PicsArt community for some inspiration.
+Let Picsart help you design the lockup of your dreams.
+Follow the step-by-step instructions below to learn how to use editing tools to get started.
+Check out Free-to-Edit images tagged #cursive to explore thousands of photos, stickers, and gifs created by the Picsart community for some inspiration.

 - Install Custom Fonts

-Even though PicsArt comes with so many fun fonts to choose from, you can install custom fonts that you’ve downloaded for the perfect cursive font effect on your designs.
-It only takes a few minutes to add your preferred font to use on the PicsArt app.
+Even though Picsart comes with many fun fonts to choose from, you can install custom fonts for the perfect cursive font effect on your designs.
+It only takes a few minutes to add your preferred font to use on the Picsart app.
 First, connect your mobile device to your computer using a USB cord.

 - Select Your Font